gZillaNZ/GettingCleaningDataProject/CodeBook.md

 To obtain the summarised result set (getdata_006.txt) the data went through the following process:
-	-original variable names for the measurements were changed to a standard form (all characters were changed to lower case, parentheses, dashes and commas were removed) -the subject and actual measurements were joined -activity descriptions were joined to the file to the corresponding activity number -the training and test datasets were added to form one dataset
+	-original variable names for the measurements were changed to a standard form -the subject and actual measurements were joined -activity descriptions were joined to the file to the corresponding activity number -the training and test datasets were added to form one dataset